First steps to flying

 Your instructor will show you around the outside and inside of the aircraft on the ground and then when you take to the air the instructor will start to teach you the effects of the controls and you will be able to see if learning to fly is for you.

 At the end of the lesson, we’ll issue you with a certificate with all the details of your flight which can be counted towards your total PPL training hours.
-From here you are ready to become a member at ulster flying club if you aren’t already and you are ready to book in for your next lesson with an instructor!
+From here you are ready to become a member of the Ulster Flying Club if you aren’t already and you are ready to book in for your next lesson with an instructor!

 You can take lessons at your own pace as and when time or money permits, although it goes without saying that you will tend to learn better if your lessons are closer together so we usually recommend leaving no more than 3 weeks between lessons to avoid going over the things you have previously done.